beginning of content

 While in hospital, you might have the following treatment:

 Some people need to have surgery immediately.
-Some people are treated with IV fluids and medicines for 2 or 3 days before having surgery if they are not getting better.
-However, some people don't need surgery at all.
+Some people are treated with IV fluids and medicines for 2 or 3 days and then have surgery if they are not getting better.
+Other people don't need surgery at all.
+Your doctor will discuss the likely cause of your bowel obstruction and the options for treatment.

 If your obstruction is caused by bowel cancer, you might need surgery to remove the affected part of your bowel.

-There are some types of bowel obstruction you can't prevent, but there are ways to help lower your chance of your bowel becoming blocked.
+Many types of bowel obstruction aren't preventable, but there are things you can do to lower the chance of your bowel becoming blocked.

 Diet

-If your bowels are normal, fibre is good for you.
+If your gut is healthy, a high fibre diet is good for you.
 However, if you know that parts of your bowel are narrowed, you should follow a diet low in insoluble fibre.
 Insoluble fibre is the hard and rough part of plants that we eat, such as fruit and vegetable skin, whole grains and some nuts and seeds.
 This type of fibre can get stuck in narrow parts of the bowel.

 You can avoid insoluble fibre by:

 This type of diet can increase your risk of constipation.
 To prevent this, make sure to drink lots of water and get some exercise.
-Talk to your doctor about whether you might need a laxative medicine.
+Talk to your doctor about whether you might benefit from a laxative medicine.

 It may be helpful to discuss your diet and nutrition with a dietitian.

-There are also ways to prevent some of the causes of bowel obstruction.
+There are ways to prevent some of the causes of bowel obstruction.

-You can also lower your risk of bowel cancer by:
+You can lower your risk of bowel cancer by:

-If you have a bowel condition such as Crohn's disease, it is important to follow your doctor's instructions to try and keep the condition under control.
+If you have a bowel condition such as Crohn's disease, it is important to follow your doctor's instructions to help manage the condition.

 Resources and support